One statement we hear from parents on a daily basis is: “I’m looking for a Mary Poppins nanny.”

 Let’s unpack what exactly it means to be a Mary Poppins nanny.

-The thing that struck me about this comment was that the person writing it said “most parents could never handle a Mary Poppins nanny” and I have to agree on some level.
+The thing that stands out about this comment is that the person writing it said “most parents could never handle a Mary Poppins nanny,” and on some level we have to agree.

-Let’s talk about Mary Poppins setting “boundaries with the father” (I take that to mean boundaries with the parents).
+Let’s talk about Mary Poppins setting “boundaries with the father” (we take that to mean boundaries with the parents).

-Some families recognize that the nanny is probably going to be bringing more years of child care experience into the household than the parents themselves might have, and this is especially true with first-time parents or maybe with your very experienced nanny who has years upon years of experience.
+Some families recognize that the nanny is probably going to be bringing more years of child care experience into the household than the parents themselves might have, and this is especially true with first-time parents, or with a very experienced nanny who has years upon years of experience.

-Many new parents share with me that they’re very open to the nanny bringing forth ideas and suggestions about what to do or what not to do when it comes to, maybe sleep schedules or introducing solids, routines, structure, that sort of thing.
+Many new parents tell us that they’re very open to the nanny bringing forth ideas and suggestions about what to do or what not to do when it comes to things like sleep schedules, introducing solids, routines, and structure.

 Just make sure that you communicate that upfront and make sure your nanny knows that they are invited and welcome to share their feedback so that they don’t wonder if they’re going to be stepping on toes.
-Some tact is required In the delivery of the message for things to go smoothly but just keep that in mind.
-If you have that welcome mat out, your nanny will feel very much at ease in bringing forth the suggestions.
+Some tact is required in the delivery of the message for things to go smoothly, but just keep that in mind.
+If you have that welcome mat out, your nanny will feel very much at ease in bringing forth suggestions.

 Almost all families say they value and welcome open communication.

-I want to make sure that families who do say they value open communication and invite that from their nanny do mean that because sometimes that might mean having a difficult conversation with your nanny or the nanny bringing forth kind of a touchy or sensitive topic.
-Such as, “maybe there’s a better way to facilitate nap time or maybe there’s a different sleep schedule that might benefit your child more”, something to that effect.
+It’s worth making sure that families who say they value open communication and invite that from their nanny truly mean it, because sometimes that might mean having a difficult conversation with your nanny, or the nanny bringing forth a touchy or sensitive topic.
+For example, “maybe there’s a better way to facilitate nap time,” or “maybe there’s a different sleep schedule that might benefit your child more,” something to that effect.

 Mary Poppins also sets the expectation that the father is going to communicate with her respectfully and kindly.

-(Again, I take that to mean “parents” not just the “father”).
+(Again, we take that to mean “parents,” not just the “father.”)

-I think it’s pretty typical that families believe in the value of being kind and respectful to their nannies but, I also do hear stories from nannies sometimes that things go down in a way that’s not very kind and respectful and vice versa too, It certainly goes both ways.
+It’s pretty typical that families believe in the value of being kind and respectful to their nannies, but we also hear stories from nannies sometimes that things go down in a way that’s not very kind and respectful, and vice versa too.
+It certainly goes both ways.

 Mary Poppins is setting boundaries and expectations about her days off.

-That kind of makes me think of having a clear-cut working agreement or nanny contract where the schedule is very well defined, any additional hours outside of those that are normally planned, those are discussed and agreed upon in advance, and if the nanny has things going on during normal downtime for him or her, those plans were honored and it’s not expected that the nanny is just going to drop plans to come and join the family.
+That brings to mind having a clear-cut working agreement or nanny contract where the schedule is very well defined, any additional hours outside of those that are normally planned are discussed and agreed upon in advance, and if the nanny has things going on during normal downtime, those plans are honored and it’s not expected that the nanny is just going to drop plans to come and join the family.

-Setting those clear boundaries, make sure that if you want to work with a Marry Poppins nanny, you can handle what that all entails.
+Setting those clear boundaries, make sure that if you want to work with a Mary Poppins nanny, you can handle what that all entails.

 Mary Poppins also set clear boundaries with the children.